WaliurRashid/IzaanSchoolDevOps-Wali/02-s3/README.md

 _How would you copy the contents of the directory to the top level of your bucket?_

+> Ans: By using sync command we can copy the contents of the directory to the top level of s3 bucket:
+> ```
+> aws s3 sync directory_name s3_Bucket_name
+> ```

 ##### Question: Directory Copying

 _How would you copy the contents and include the directory name in the s3 object paths?_

+> Ans: To do so, we have to use directory name in source and destination (after s3 bucket name) along with --recursive option.
+>
+> ```
+> $ aws s3 cp testdirectory/ s3://izaan-wali-admin/testdirectory --recursive
+> upload: testdirectory\test3.txt to s3://izaan-wali-admin/testdirectory/test3.txt
+> upload: testdirectory\test4.txt to s3://izaan-wali-admin/testdirectory/test4.txt
+>
+> $ aws s3 ls s3://izaan-wali-admin/testdirectory/
+> 2022-06-19 23:11:29          0 test3.txt
+> 2022-06-19 23:11:29          0 test4.txt
+> ```

 ##### Question: Object Access

 _[Can anyone else see your file yet](https://docs.aws.amazon.com/AmazonS3/latest/dev/s3-access-control.html)?_

+> Ans: No, Nobody can see my files yet.

 For further reading, see the S3 [Access Policy Language Overview](https://docs.aws.amazon.com/AmazonS3/latest/dev/access-policy-language-overview.html).

 ##### Question: Sync vs Copy

 _What makes "sync" a better choice than "cp" for some S3 uploads?_

+> Ans: sync copies whole files/directory only the first time.
+> Next time when you use sync command with the same files/directory,
+> only new changes are copied to the destination folder.
+> Where, using cp command everytime source files are copied to destination bucket/folder.

 #### Lab 2.1.3: Exclude Private Objects When Uploading to a Bucket